-CLP1111 Ministry Foundations
+CLP1111 Foundations of Ministry

-An entry course designed to assist students developing the necessary personal, spiritual, and ministerial foundations for lifelong ministry.
+An entry course designed to assist students in developing the necessary personal, spiritual, and ministerial foundations for lifelong ministry.
 Students will engage in assessment of their gifts and passions in ministry and will encounter some basic approaches to effective ministry, such as strategic, financial, and physical planning for ministry; communication and relational skills; and team and staff building.